Meow-Double/Meow-Double/README.md

  ### Era I - Beginning of the journey
-August 22, 2022 I am starting to learn the frontend.
+July 27, 2022 I am starting to learn the frontend.
 I learn html and css first.
 After that, I start making my first website by video.
 It took about a month to do all this.
 Then practice starts, during which I improve my layout knowledge and learn BEM methodology.
 After 3 months I start learning JavaScript base of the language, then the browser part.
 I consolidate JavaScript in practice.
 After 5 months I start learning Gulp and Scss.
 After a couple weeks I learn jQuery.
 Practicing on projects where I learn how to use jQuery plugins for quick implementation.
 After 7 months, I start learning Git.
 The way forward is practicing and learning different JS libraries.
 This is how I get acquainted with Gsap from GreenSock and start animating my projects.

 ### Era II - Abundant Learning
 The next phase is an abundant study of JS.
 In late spring, I begin to improve my knowledge of JavaScript.
 I implement custom UI elements - popups, modals, dropdowns, accordions, tooltips, checkboxes, selectors, drag & drop, etc.
 After that, I increase my experience and move on to learning algorithms.

-### Era III - Path to Junior
+### Era III - The Path to Junior
-I didn't manage to learn all the algorithms, I realized that I didn't need it yet.
 I started learning React a year later - October 1, 2023.
-I familiarized myself with the concepts of Jsx, props, functional components, rendering, component lifecycle, virtual tree DOM, hooks.
-From hooks I am familiarizing myself with -useState, useEffect, useRef, useMemo, useCallback, React memo, useContext.
-After that I wish my first projects.
+I familiarized myself with the concepts of Jsx, props, functional components, rendering, component lifecycle, virtual DOM tree, hooks.
+After that I implement my first projects.
-Then I study Redux, and implement a couple of examples.
-After which I promptly go into studying Redux Toolkit and TypeScript.
-I study all this and make my first project on TS (spoiler - the project turned out terrible).
-I join my first organization where I learn how to work in a team.
-There we make a huge commercial project (Spoiler - everything failed).
-I leave the organization and start doing my own code, learn a bit of backend.
-I get acquainted with express and do a couple of not complicated projects.
+Then I learn Redux.
+After that I quickly dive into learning Redux Toolkit and TypeScript.
+I learn all this and make my first project on TS (spoiler - the project turned out terrible).
+I join my first organization where I learn how to work as a team.
+There I get a little commercial experience, as well as teamwork skills.
+Soon I leave the organization as the project failed.

 ### Era IV - Rethinking code
-I am beginning to get acquainted with FSD architecture.
+I'm starting to familiarize myself with the FSD architecture.
 I implement a couple of projects on it.
-After that I begin to be a fan of this approach.
-Then I watch videos of various youtubers and realize that my code is not ideal.
-Having reconsidered my code and projects, I start practicing abundantly.
-In the course of practice, I chase clean code, so I study such principles of the approach as SOLID, KIS, DRY.
+After that I start to get fascinated by this approach.
+Then I watch videos of various youtubers and realize that my code is not perfect.
+After revisiting my code and projects, I start practicing abundantly.
+As I practice, I chase clean code, so I learn approach principles like SOLID, KIS, DRY.
 I'm rethinking typing in TypeScript.
-Practicing.
-As a result, I learn the tools for implementing clean code - prettier and eslint.
-I start not just writing code, but thinking about what and why.
-Thus, I realize that FSD should not be dragged into all projects.
-After 6 months of studying prettier, I am improving my knowledge and my code.
+As a result, I'm mastering tools for implementing clean code - prettier and eslint.
+I start not just writing code, but thinking about how to reuse it, how to bring it out.
+I also realize that FSD should not be dragged into all projects.

-### Era V - Leadership Skills
+### Era V - Mastering the server language
-I start to realize a joint project with a friend, where I become a team leader.
-I create my own organization.
-In it I make a repository kernel - where all the configs for the projects are contained.
-Then with a friend we design the project and start to realize it.
+I start a joint project with a friend where I become a team leader.
+Soon we finish with the implementation of the client side.
+What is left is to make the backend and connect it to the client.
+Since I don't have friends and skills in backend, I start mastering it on my own.
-This path is still ongoing at the moment, so you can follow me as I become a Middle Developer by subscribing to me beforehand.
-Thank you so much for reading all of this.
-This block was made to keep my story alive.
 </details>